 - 1. Report all test irregularities immediately to the School Test Coordinator. - 2.
 The School Test Coordinator must collect any information and/or documentation and promptly inform the LEA or District Test Coordinator. - 3.
-The LEA or District Test Coordinator must contact Phyllis Lynch, Director, Office of Instruction, Assessment, and Curriculum at 401-222-4693 to discuss the incident and provide any documentation, as necessary. - 4.
-The Office of Instruction, Assessment, and Curriculum will inform the local LEA/District if it is required to submit a formal investigation report of the irregularity to RIDE with the Test Irregularity Form.
-If multiple students are affected, please list them within the same form or include their information on a separate page.
-Reminder: Never email a completed Test Irregularity Form. - 5.
+Unless the incident requires immediate response from RIDE, the LEA/District Test Coordinator must complete the online report.
+Instructions for completing the online report can be found in the RISAP Test Irregularity User Guide at https://www3.ride.ri.gov/irregulartest/UserGuide.pdf - 4.
+If the incident requires immediate assistance, please contact the assessment specialist handling that assessment or contact Phyllis Lynch, Director, Office of Instruction, Assessment, and Curriculum, at 401-222-4693. - 5.
 For PSAT 10 and SAT, the procedures in the Test Coordinator Manuals for reporting irregularities must also be followed.